axiros/pytest2md/README.md

 restricted to the links section on the end of the generated markdown - in the markdown bodies you'll just see link names, which remain the same.

+> Check the end of the [rendering result][README.md] at the end of this README.md, in order to see the results for the hoster you are reading this markdown file currently.

 ## Summary

 - At normal runs of pytest, the link base URL is just a local `file://` link,